What a Reduction Loop Reveals About SPMD vs Per-Op Intrinsics

 1. The intrinsic return-value ABI forces an accumulator spill.
 A vector intrinsic that returns a vector lands in ymm0.
 Any caller-side vector that has to stay live across the call – which is exactly what a reduction’s accumulator is – gets spilled.
 Per iteration.
 For the entire loop.
 There is no way around it inside the current API shape.

 2. Per-op intrinsics are bodyless to the compiler.
 The library exposes LoadInt32x8Slice and friends as assembly-backed stubs that the compiler cannot inline.
 If go could see through them, the load would fold into the next op exactly the way LLVM does for SPMD, the spill would vanish, and Sum’s loop would collapse to roughly 15 instructions per 8 elements – faster than what SPMD currently emits.
-This is not a missed go optimization.
-It is a consequence of how the intrinsic surface is shaped.
+Likely an opportunity for both to get faster!

 3. Loop-level rewrites are not available to the intrinsic user.
-Loop peeling, choosing between vmovmskps and vtestps, deciding whether to do a horizontal reduce in vector or scalar – these are not library decisions.
-They are compiler-level transformations that need to see the loop as a whole.
+Loop peeling, choosing between vmovmskps and vtestps, … – these are not library decisions.
+They are compiler-level transformations that need to see the loop as a whole or the developer need to shape his code with this optimization in mind.

 Could the experimental simd package narrow the gap?